junosan/Sibyl/README.md

 # Screenshot

 While operating, client updates `$ROOT/Sibyl/bin/state/client_cur.log` in real-time to show a summary of what's going on.
-This file can be `watch`'ed in the terminal to monitor the current state of backtesting/live-trading.
+This file can be `watch cat`'ed in the terminal to monitor the current state of backtesting/live-trading.
 Note that this is only meant to be a quick-glance summary; full logs are stored in `$ROOT/Sibyl/bin/log`, in human-readable and binary formats.